hrbrmstr/slookup/README.md

 # slookup - Parallelized fast DNS lookup tool

 `slookup` is a simple program to do parallelized DNS lookups in a convenient way (useful for log parsing scripts and one-liners).
-It reads names (A/MX/NS/TXT lookups) or addresses (in dotted-quad format for PTR) on stdin and writes the results on stdout.
+It reads names (A/MX/NS/TXT/CNAME/SOA lookups) or addresses (in dotted-quad format for PTR) on stdin or from a file and writes the results on stdout.
 One record per line.
 It can run up to 128 parallel DNS lookup processes (easily overloading a slow DNS server) which makes for Really Fast lookups for a large number of records.
 Beware, output is written in the order the DNS replies are received, which is usually different from the input order if parallel lookups are done.

 --------